nuntiodev/hera/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Buy me a cup of coffee!
+I spend many hours building these API blocks - if you want to support my work, buy me a cup of coffee: [https://www.buymeacoffee.com/sinbadio](https://www.buymeacoffee.com/sinbadio)